-Here’s some background to give you the context on my decision making: I am relatively new to film photography, only starting some 18-24months ago.
+Here’s some background to give you the context on my decision making: at the time of writing I am relatively new to film photography, only starting some 18-24 months ago.
 I say the OM-1 (OM-1n to be precise), is my first proper film camera as back in the day, photography was not my thing.
 So, whilst I had cameras they were generally the standard point and shoot variety.

 I started film photography, not just for the look of film, but because I felt that getting right back to basics with a film camera would help me learn to take better pictures.